influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 ## License enforcement

 InfluxDB Clustered authorizes use of InfluxDB software through licenses issued by InfluxData.
-The following provides information about InfluxDB Clustered license enforcement.
+The following sections provide information about InfluxDB Clustered license enforcement.

 ### A valid license is required

-_When the `useLicensedBinaries` feature flag is enabled_, Kubernetes pods running in your InfluxDB cluster must have a valid `License` resource to run.
+_When you include the `useLicensedBinaries` feature flag_, Kubernetes pods running in your InfluxDB cluster must have a valid `License` resource to run.
 Licenses are issued by InfluxData.
 If there is no `License` resource installed in your cluster, one of two things may happen: